 “I haven’t meant it.”
 I turn to go, but Joseph grabs my hand.
 He rubs his thumb over the back of my hand and the bones creak under the pressure.
 I turn, lean toward him, and kiss his cheek.
 It’s barely past noon, but he’s already grown stubble.
 I let my lips drag across the rough little hairs.
 “I have to go.”

-Since it is the weekend, I call Mother and ask her to go shoe shopping with me.
-A new hairstyle alone doesn’t constitute reinvention.
-I’m going to need accessories, too, which means I’m going to need help.
-Mother is waiting in front of the house when I pull up.
+Reinvention doesn’t come cheap.
+I call Mother and ask her to go shoe shopping with me.
+She’s waiting in front of the house when I pull up.
 She wears a clear-plastic rain cap and as she slides into the passenger seat, the cap catches on a handle above the door.

 Mother yanks the cap free, tearing it at the seam.
 “Oh fudgebricks,” she says.